 - 1) Policy Delivery...
 (284-30-580, 48.18.260, 48.185.005(2)) A producer must make actual physical delivery (mailing is acceptable) of a policy within a reasonable period of time after its issuance.
 As soon as possible is best, 30 days may be considered reasonable.
-Insurance companies are held responsible for any delay resulting from the failure of their producers to act diligently. - The producer may not obtain a receipt indicating a delivery and then retain the policy in their possession. - A producer may secure the insured's policy for servicing or analysis but must give a policy receipt and return the policy promptly. - Any notice required by law may be delivered, stored, and presented by electronic means.
-An electronic signature is the equivalent of a digital signature.

-2) Premium Accountability...
+Insurance companies are held responsible for any delay resulting from the failure of their producers to act diligently. - The producer may not obtain a receipt indicating a delivery and then retain the policy in his/her possession. - A producer may secure the insured's policy for servicing or analysis, but must give a policy receipt and return the policy promptly. - 2) Premium Accountability...
 (48.17.480) An insurance producer or any other representative of an insurer involved in procuring an insurance contract must report to the insurer the exact amount of consideration charged as premium for such contract.
 The amount collected must be shown in the contract and in the records of the insurance producer.
 Each willful violation of this provision is a misdemeanor.